kxuxin/GGC-STaRS.github.io/gradschools.md

 <h2> STaRS Graduate & Professional School Fair</h2>

 ### Important!
-To join a poster session, [join the lobby](https://ggc-edu.zoom.us/j/94859760946) and then choose a breakout room as indicated below
+To join a session, [join the lobby](https://ggc-edu.zoom.us/j/94859760946) and then choose a breakout room as indicated below

 🔥🔥 **NOTE: Links are only available during event time.
 Check your GGC email for password** 🔥